Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 And I think that about does it!
 I don’t know about you, but I’m ready to get my Mid-Century Modern Style house into stylish shape.

 I do hope this has helped!
-If you ever need help figuring out what is right for your house, let me know!
-I’m always HERE TO HELP.
+If you ever need help figuring out what is right for your own house, let me know!
+I’m always here to help.

 I Love this article!
 I own a home built in 1969 however it is very Eichler inspired.
 I also live in Orlando (Winter Park) And have a single-story mid century ranch that is currently all beige and I am looking to paint it gray with white trim.
 It has some wonderful elements like a completely closed in courtyard and large glass windows as well as slate floors and a fireplace.